RyanSy/react-tic-tac-toe/README.md

 * added square indexes as IDs on each button
 * if ID = index of winning square, set class to highlighted

-My own improvements:
+My own improvements added:

 1. Added ```resetGame``` function to reset game

 2. Added 'Tie' status if no one wins

-3. Changed 'X' vs. 'O' to 'React' vs. 'Angular', added images to squares
+3. Changed 'X' vs. 'O' to 'React' vs. 'Angular' images